sagemath/sagewiki_to_gh-2022-10-10/sd2-where.md

 This is where to find each of the groups.
 When you update this, write the time and date you updated it.

+AS OF 11:47am we are all *upstairs* at Allegro.

 GSL:

 p-adic: